Jacob-Barhak/FairTournament/README.md

 Fair Tournament
 ===============
+This project is currently under construction.
+Feel free to clone and contribute.

 This system attempts to create a fair tournament with M teams with N1,N2..Nm players in each team.